v1605/retrotink4k-esp32/README.md

 different board uses a different value, that'll be called out in the release notes alongside the files.

+**Later updates over WiFi.** Once the board is set up and on your network, there's no need for USB again: open its web UI, go to the **Update** page, choose `esp32-s3-devkitc1-n16r8-ota-update.bin`, and flash.
+The board installs the new firmware and web UI, keeps its saved settings, and restarts.
+(Or from a script, see `POST /api/ota/upload` under [API](#api).)

 ## API

 Everything the web UI does goes through a plain HTTP API on port 80, so